Desi.Net — Desi LifestyleManchesterBlogWhat's New in Manchester's Desi Food Scene

 FAQ

-Where can I find late-night Indian food in Manchester?
-Kurry Hut on Hollinwood Avenue stays open until 1am on weekends, and Paradise Takeaway on Stockport Road runs until 2am every day of the week.
+Q: Where can I get late-night Desi food in Manchester?
+Kurry Hut on Hollinwood Avenue is open until 12:30am most nights and 1am on weekends.
+Paradise Takeaway on Stockport Road also runs very late hours.

-Is there good vegetarian Indian food in Manchester?
-Absolutely.
-Lily's Indian Vegetarian restaurant is a long-standing favourite, and Néel Panéer on Green Lane is building a strong reputation for plant-based South Asian cooking.
+Q: Are there good vegetarian South Asian restaurants in Manchester?
+Yes — Lily's Indian Vegetarian is a long-standing favourite, and neel paneer on Green Lane is a newer spot worth knowing.
+Both are dedicated vegetarian.

 The Bottom Line